Southern Utah University

 Course Outline

-Specific materials and techniques will be introduced, demonstrated, and applied weekly in the following order:
+Specific materials and techniques will be introduced, demonstrated, and applied weekly:

 1. Paper Sculpture